Heaters Heaters — Do You Need a Pool Heater? Complete Decision Guide 2026

 Heat Pumps

 Heat pumps extract warmth from ambient air, making them extremely efficient when air temperatures are moderate (most operate effectively down to 50°F, with some specialized units working at lower temperatures).
-They cost more upfront but can be significantly more efficient than gas heaters under proper conditions (typically achieving COP of 4-5.5), potentially reducing long-term operating costs.
+They cost more upfront but can be significantly more efficient than gas heaters under proper conditions (typically achieving a COP of 4-6), potentially reducing long-term operating costs.
+Quality heat pump units are also known for long service life, often lasting 15-20 years.

 Best for: Consistent pool users in moderate climates, environmentally conscious owners, or areas with high gas costs but moderate electric rates.